juucustodio/xamarin-docs.pt-br/docs/ios/platform/graphics-animation-ios/graphics-animation-walkthrough.md

     }
     ```

-2. Adicione as seguintes diretivas using:
+2. Adicione o seguinte usando as orientações:

     ```csharp
     using CoreGraphics;